CrucibleNetworksLtd/Emergence-Plugin-Docs/Unreal/APIs/Modules.md

 # APIs by Module

-The Unreal plugin is split into modules.
+The Unreal plugin is split into modules, which expose C++ methods and blueprints nodes for you to use.
 You can learn about the APIs each module provides below:

 ### [EmergenceCore](./EmergenceCore/EmergenceCore)